Options for Giving

 • Specific Bequest:

-”I give the sum of $________ (dollars) to The South Muskoka Hospital Foundation in the City of Bracebridge, Province of Ontario, Canada.”
+The South Muskoka Hospital Foundation receives a specific or fixed percentage. ”I give an amount equal to ______ percent of the net value of my estate to The South Muskoka Hospital Foundation in the Town of Bracebridge, Province of Ontario, Canada.”

 • Residual Bequest: